intlify/eslint-plugin-vue-i18n/docs/rules/no-unused-keys.md

 ```

 - `src`: specify the source codes directory to be able to lint.
 If you don't set any options, it set to `process.cwd()` as default.
-- `extenstions`: an array to allow specified lintable target file extention.
+- `extensions`: an array to allow specified lintable target file extension.
 If you don't set any options, it set to `.js` and` .vue` as default.